 - Delivering solutions to align with climate change mitigation and energy efficiency is a significant business opportunity.

 - Company reputation.
-In a competitive job market, Sustainable core values are quickly being taken on for businesses.
-Living up to these values is fundamental to attract staff.
+In a competitive job market, sustainable core values are quickly being taken on for businesses.
+Living up to these values is fundamental to attracting staff.